abdulhyie/ROR_Practice_02/README.md

 * Changing migration output with: surpress_messages, say, say_with_time
 * NOTE: Create new migration to change the DB.
 Editing existing migrations is not a good idea.
 * Changing schema dump from schema.rb to schema.sql
+* Seeding a database with existng data

+# Routing:

+*